DianaTuman/webshop-app/README.md

 **Docker** must be installed and running

-1. **gradle clean bootJar** command to create a jar
+1. **gradle clean buildAll** command to create a jars
-2. **docker-compose up --build** command to run the jar inside the docker container
+2. **docker-compose up --build** command to run the jars inside the docker container